espruino/EspruinoTools/README.md

 USAGE: espruino ...options... [file_to_upload.js]

   -h,--help                : Show this message
-  -j [job.json]            : Make or load options from JSON 'job file' section -c,--color               : Color mode,
+  -j [job.json]            : Make or load options from JSON.
+See 'job file' section below -c,--color               : Color mode,
   -v,--verbose             : Verbose
   -q,--quiet               : Quiet - apart from Espruino output
   -m,--minify              : Minify the code before sending it -w,--watch               : If uploading a JS file, continue to watch it for
                                changes and upload again if it does.
   -p,--port /dev/ttyX
   -p,--port aa:bb:cc:dd:ee : Specify port(s) or device addresses to connect to
   -b baudRate              : Set the baud rate of the serial connection
                                No effect when using USB, default: 9600